Production designer, theatre/television/film

 Working hours

 Part-time work is unlikely, although freelancers can control their workload by deciding which contracts to accept.
 The length of contracts varies according to the nature of the production and its budget.
-Career breaks are possible.
+Career breaks are also possible.

 What to expect